JachimmaChristian/JachimmaChristian/README.md

 With strong expertise in handling large datasets and complex analytical tasks using programming technologies(SQL & Python) and business intelligence tools(Power BI and Looker Studio) you can always count on me to fix you data related challenges!

-You can preview some of my projects from the [Repositories](https://github.com/JachimmaChristian?tab=repositories) section of Github.
+Preview some of my projects from the [Repositories](https://github.com/JachimmaChristian?tab=repositories) section of Github.

 When I'm not learning or working on a project you'd find me listening to my favorite podcasts or watching "Suits" or "Big Bang Theory" on Netflix for the nth time :)